lab1092/blender-manual_ja/manual/render/introduction.rst

 The active render layer is the render layer that is displayed and checked active.
 If the displayed render layer is not checked active/enabled, then the next checked render layer in the list is used to compute the image.
-The image is displayed as the final render if :guilabel:`Compositing` and :guilabel:`Sequencer` are NOT enabled.
+The image is displayed as the final render if *Compositing* and *Sequencer* are NOT enabled.

-If :guilabel:`Compositing` is enabled, the render layers are fed into the Compositor.
+If *Compositing* is enabled, the render layers are fed into the Compositor.
 The nodes manipulate the image and send it to the Composite output, where it can be saved, or, if *Do Sequence* is on, it is sent to the Sequencer.

-If :guilabel:`Sequencer` is enabled, the result from the compositor (if Do Composite is enabled) or the active Render layer (if Do Composite is not enabled) is fed into the Scene strip in the Sequencer.
+If *Sequencer* is enabled, the result from the compositor (if Do Composite is enabled) or the active Render layer (if Do Composite is not enabled) is fed into the Scene strip in the Sequencer.
 There, it is manipulated according to the VSE settings, and finally delivered as the image for that scene.

-Things get a little more complicated when a .blend file has multiple scenes, for example Scene A and Scene B. In Scene B, if :guilabel:`Compositing` is enabled, the Render Layer node in Scene B's compositor can pull in a Render Layer from Scene A.
+Things get a little more complicated when a .blend file has multiple scenes, for example Scene A and Scene B. In Scene B, if *Compositing* is enabled, the Render Layer node in Scene B's compositor can pull in a Render Layer from Scene A.
 Note that this image will not be the post-processed one.
 If you want to pull in the composited and/or sequenced result from Scene A,